 Swim lessons for water babies, children, and adults.
 Find out more >

 Super close to Rockin’ Jump, this swim school offers lessons for babies through adults in session-based classes.
 Visit website.

 Sources tell us that for those whose schedule permits a longer commute, it may be worthwhile to seek swimming lessons in warmer parts of the East Bay.
 Carol recommends Harriet Plummer Aquatic School and Aqua Stars Swim School, both in Lafayette.
 She also likes American Swim Academy with facilities in Dublin, Walnut Creek, and Livermore.

 Wherever you like: Sunsational Swim School connects parents with swim instructors who will meet you wherever you like: Grandma’s pool or your community pool.
 It is wise to check with your local pool to see if instruction during open swim time is allowed; a Berkeley parent told me that the Albany pool staff asked her to stop giving instruction to her daughter in the water.

-Thank you to AquaTech Swim School for supporting us and the 510families guide to swimming lessons for East Bay children.
-If you’re near their beautiful Alameda or Concord pools, we hope you jump in!
+Thank you to Emeryville Community Pool for supporting us and the 510families guide to swimming lessons for East Bay children.
+If you’re near the Emeryville Center of Community Life, go check it out!